fastats/learning/performance/2017_06_performance_basics/readme.md

 <img src="images/row-major-2D.png">

+By iterating in across columns first (0,0 -> 1,0 -> 2,0), we are having to skip over items in the contiguous block in memory.
+If we iterate across the rows first (0,0 -> 0,1 -> 0,2), then we are accessing this piece of memory sequentially.
+Sequential access is **much** faster.

 The simplistic way to think about this is that computers are heavily optimised for streaming a large block of contiguous data from main memory (RAM) to the processor.

 The slightly more accurate way of understanding this is that every request to RAM actually fetches more data that you need - it automatically picks up the next few items as well.